 Option C: You send me the prompt from your curriculum, I email the student with some ideas for how to structure the paper.
 The student then decides how to approach the paper, follows the Writing Process, and sends it back to me for either editing first or a grade right away.

 Any or all of these can happen in a given a term and with considerable variation.
 Prices vary depending on the length of the paper, the depth of citation, and the type of feedback your student needs.
-For most papers, using Option C (the most popular) with a length of 2 to 3 pages (or about 5 paragraphs), with one edit and then a final grade, and an average turn-around time of 2 days, figure on $20-$25 per assignment.
+For most papers, using Option C (the most popular) with a length of 2 to 3 pages (or about 5 paragraphs), with one edit and then a final grade, and an average turn-around time of a few days, figure on $20-$25 per assignment.
 Fees for longer papers or those requiring more documentation or significant editing will cost more, with “term papers” and dissertations being the most expensive at $60 and up, depending on length.
 Shorter projects will be in the $10 to $15 range.

 I regularly work with the IEW and LToW formats but also am very familiar with and have on hand the following: Omnibus; Jensen’s Format Writing; Writing Stands; Writing Power; Writing Aids (Tapestry of Grace); Creative Expression Assignments (Sonlight); CQLA / WBLA; Weaver’s English courses with the assignments in the Volumes and from each corresponding Supplement; Bob Jones’ Secondary Literature Textbooks; Hewitt’s Lightning Lit courses; Janice Campbell’s Excellence in Literature series; Center for Learning’s Novel Guides; and Perrine’s Structure, Sound, and Sense textbook.
 (I’m sure there are more that I forgot to list.)

 Use the contact form or email to submit a request for my current schedule and to learn more about how this works (scheduling, email, software, payment, and other details).
 I will respond to that email using my “real” email address.